AjaideepSingh/SoftwareQualityAssuranceGroupCA/ProjectPlan.md

 * Find 2-3 articles.
 * Write 200-300 on the topic.
-* Include diagrams.
+* Include images and diagrams.

 ### Niall Tasks

 * Find 2-3 articles.
 * Write 200-300 on the topic.
-* Include diagrams.
+* Include images and diagrams.

 ### Ella Tasks

 * Find 2-3 articles.
 * Write 200-300 on the topic.
-* Include diagrams.
+* Include images and diagrams.

 ### Cormac Tasks

 * Find 2-3 articles.
 * Write 200-300 on the topic.
-* Include diagrams.
+* Include images and diagrams.